 Likewise, earning As in honors, AP, or IB classes will help send your GPA over the 4.0 mark, and will make you a much more competitive candidate.

 UCLA Freshman Profile

-UCLA has a super helpful catalog of freshman profiles for every year from 1998 to 2017 and this freshman profile for 2017 (which reflects the most recent comprehensive data available) provides tons of helpful information including academic statistics for both domestic and international students.
+UCLA has a super helpful catalog of freshman profiles for every year from 1998 to 2018 and this freshman profile for fall of 2018 (which reflects the most recent comprehensive data available) provides tons of helpful information including academic statistics for both domestic and international students.

 This UCLA undergraduate profile for 2015-2016 also provides a wealth of information about the geographic diversity, living situations, declared majors, and ethnicities of both freshman and transfer students.

 You can also consult this incredibly handy UCLA admissions summary tool which allows you to search and sort academic and demographic data for applicants and admits using various filters and criteria.

 The good news is that UCLA’s incoming classes have become increasingly diverse over the years and that the university has a strong initiative to admit more students from formerly underrepresented demographics.

 According to Youlonda Copeland-Morgan, UCLA’s vice provost for enrollment management, in an article published in UCLA University News, “We are also pleased that through our partnerships with high schools and community-based organizations, we have ensured that students from a wide variety of backgrounds can see themselves at our campus.”

 Here are some great overviews of UCLA’s admissions requirements and the freshman admissions review process, as well as an awesome guide to applying to UCLA, complete with all high school course requirements, personal insight questions, and admissions tips.